FilipOsowski/craigslist-monitor/README.rst

 | **If cmonitor is not installed as a script, try re-installing with** ``sudo pip install craigslist-monitor``

-Next, to add a scraper, three things must be specified in the following
+Next, to add a scraper, three things must be specified in the following order:

-order: 1.
-The name of the scraper (used for stopping the scraper).
-2.
+1. The name of the scraper (used for stopping the scraper).
-The name of the item to be searched and monitored **or** the url of a craigslist search.
+2. The name of the item to be searched and monitored __or__ the url of a craigslist search.
 3. The file that the scraper will output details of new items to.

 ::